ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 - Give Shield and Agent more ways to handle armor, apart from the F7AP
 - Make early guns feel worth unlocking, instead of skipping to the most powerful guns
-- Balance Ultimates to they all compare fairly to Sniper Support
+- Balance Ultimates so they all compare fairly to Sniper Support
 - Don't change star costs, balance guns around the vanilla costs instead
-- Change as little as possible
+- Keep the vanilla "feel" of each gun and change as little as possible
 - Add new ways to play in co-op
 - Always buff, never nerf!